How Many Keywords Should You Use for SEO

 Should I Use the Same Keywords on Each Page?

 No, targeting the same keyword across multiple website pages does not convince search engines that your site is more relevant for that specific term.
-In fact, when multiple web pages appear too similar, it can send negative signals.
+When multiple web pages appear too similar, it can send negative signals.

 Why is this the case?
 The answer is straightforward – keyword cannibalization.
-When you have multiple pages targeting the same keyword, you essentially pit your own pages against each other in competition.
+When multiple pages target the same keyword, you essentially pit your own pages against each other in competition.
 This internal competition can have detrimental effects on your search engine optimization efforts.

 As a result, having multiple pages targeting the same keyword leads to lower click-through rates (CTRs), reduced authority, and decreased conversion rates compared to what a single consolidated page would achieve.